AfroPop Caribbean Shorts

 Smallman is Richard Mark Rawlins’ personal exploration of the real and imagined worlds that his father, Kenwyn, made, in the workshop beneath their house.

 A teacher asks his pupils what they want to do when they grow up.
 While his classmates answer lightly and with great fun, Tom a quiet 10-year-old boy slips away.
 When his turn comes to speak, Tom embarks himself upon a striking monologue.
+With passion, humor and bewildering maturity he describes three possible life choices that will inevitably lead him to dramatic ends.
+At the end of his monologue Tom gets back to the essence of the question and answers with cleverness and panache.

 A twenty-year-old Haitian woman, Sandrine and her thirteen-year-old brother Etienne, are being transported from Haiti to the Bahamas in the hold of a dilapidated wooden vessel, filled with several other immigrants in search of a better life.